 For a seating plan of the Emirates A380, click here.

-3. THE BUSINESS CLASS SEAT
+3. BUSINESS CLASS SEAT (+ BEST & WORST SEATS)

 Each seat comes with plenty of storage space, an in-seat power supply (so you can use your laptop for the duration of the long-haul flight), a side table for space to work, and a personal minibar, stocked with soft drinks (albeit not cooled).
 The seat can be reclined into a fully and very comfortable – albeit narrow – flatbed.
-A duvet was provided by the crew to enhance the sleeping comfort (so I arrived at Sydney feeling quite refreshed).
+A duvet is provided by the crew to enhance the sleeping comfort (so I arrived at Sydney feeling quite refreshed).

 How to choose the best Emirates A380 Business Class seat?